sikai00/tp/docs/UserGuide.md

 * The `INDEX` **must be a positive integer** 1, 2, 3, …

 Use Case:
 1. Get an overview of the meeting and the client you are meeting with.
 This helps you become more prepared for the meeting and you will not have to remember every single small detail of the meeting!

 Examples:
+* View meeting with an `INDEX` of 1
   * `viewMeeting i/1`

 #### 7.2.4 Delete meeting: `delMeeting`

 Delete a meeting from _MyInsuRec_.

 Use case:
-1. Suppose a meeting was cancelled, you can use this command to remove the scheduled meeting.
+1. Remove a cancelled meeting.
+2. Clean up any meetings that already happened.
+This helps to reduce clutter in _MyInsuRec_.

 Format: `delMeeting i/INDEX`